-- According to IBM, 59% of data scientist jobs will be in finance, information technology (IT), insurance and professional services.
+- 59% of data scientist jobs will be in finance, IT, insurance and professional services (IBM).

 What career opportunities are available to data scientists?

-- Data architect: Design, create and manage an organization’s data architecture
+- Data architects plan and manage big data databases.

 Do I need a degree to be a data scientist?

-Going through a master’s degree program will provide a more complete understanding of data science, which will include predictive analytics, statistical modeling, data mining, data visualization and enterprise analytics.
-Professional certification from an accredited association will also help your competitiveness in the field.
+Going through a master’s degree program in particular will provide a more complete understanding of data science, which will include predictive analytics, statistical modeling, data mining, data visualization, and enterprise analytics.

 What skills do I need to become a data scientist?

-- Statistical analysis: Examine data to identify patterns and perform pattern and anomaly detection.
+- Statistical analysis: Fully analyze data to discover patterns and carry out pattern and anomaly detection

-- Machine learning: Use algorithms and statistical models to “teach" computers to learn from data.
+- Machine learning: using statistical models and algorithms, "teach" computers to learn from data

-- Data storytelling: Use data to develop and explain actionable insights for nontechnical audiences.
+- Data storytelling: Utilise data to illustrate, explain and develop actionable insights for non-technical audiences

-- Analytical thinking: Identify analytical solutions for theoretical business issues.
+- Analytical thinking: Find analytical solutions for theoretical business issues

-- Critical thinking: Objectively analyze facts to find a conclusion.
+- Critical thinking: Analyze facts in an objective manner to reach a conclusion

-- Inquisitiveness: Look for hidden patterns and solutions within the data.
+- Inquisitiveness: Discover hidden patterns and solutions within the data